modin-project/modin/docs/contributing.rst

 - Try to keep a PR name as much descriptive as possible
 - Try to keep PRs as small as possible.
 One PR should be making one semantically atomic change
-- Don't merge own PRs even If you are eligible to do it
+- Don't merge your own PRs even if you are technically able to do it

 Development Dependencies
 ------------------------